 Since we will be talking about GoDaddy and Shopify over the course of this article, it’s important to explain what sets them apart.

 As a traditional website hosting provider, GoDaddy makes their website builder and e-commerce features available as an added incentive.
-Since you are not locked in to a specific platform, any self-hosted solutions like WordPress & WooCommerce or Magento can be installed on their plans.
-Shopify on the other hand is considered SaaS (Software as a Service), meaning you pay to use their software and have an instance of that hosted on their network.
+As covered in our GoDaddy review, since you are not locked into a specific platform, any self-hosted solutions like WordPress & WooCommerce or Magento can be installed on their plans.
+Shopify, on the other hand, is considered SaaS (Software as a Service), meaning you pay to use their software and have an instance of that hosted on their network.

 While this may seem irrelevant from our standpoint, it’s important to realize that SaaS means you are entirely reliant on that business.
 Reliability isn’t so much a concern with large companies like Shopify, but you do however lose the ability to pack up and move elsewhere without starting over from scratch.
 This is probably a non-issue for most users, but that is one of the biggest complaints towards SaaS solutions that give GoDaddy a slight advantage.